Online Journaling for Mental Health

 Building a Journaling Habit

-- Same time daily: Morning or evening work well for most
+- Same time daily: Morning or evening work well for most, and gentle reminders can help you stay consistent.
+Learn more about incorporating journaling into a wellness routine.

 - Attach to existing habit: "After my morning coffee, I journal"